NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

     <strong>-Version</strong> <string>
         Specifies the version that the package will be upgraded to.
 If omitted, defaults to the latest version.
+Starting 		NuGet 3.0 Beta client or higher, the -Version switch takes in value of "Highest", "HighestMinor", 				"HighestPatch" (equivalent to -Safe) and Lowest to determine the version of the (currrently specified) package 	to be upgraded to.

        Required: false